 The Amazon Catalyst program began in 2015 and 12 projects across the University of Washington have been selected for grants so far.
 The program supports innovation at universities, and encourages “people in all fields to think big, invent solutions to real-world problems, and make a positive impact on the world,” according to the program’s website.

-Read the full story in Geekwire: Amazon ‘Catalyst’ program reveals the first university projects it’s backing.
+Read more about the grant in Geekwire: Amazon ‘Catalyst’ program reveals the first university projects it’s backing.

 The Puget Sound Ecosystem Monitoring Program released its fifth annual Marine Waters Report today.
 The report provides an assessment of marine conditions for the year 2015 and includes updates on water quality as well as status reports for select plankton, seabirds, fish and marine mammals.